It’s hard to find a marketing blog out there that would not suggest tracking analytics for social media and advertising campaigns.

 It doesn’t have to be too complicated.
 Most businesses don’t even think to track the analytics of their internal newsletters, so as long as you are paying attention to it you are ahead of the curve.

-We suggest spending a few weeks to a couple months tracking your employees’ engagement until you can start to see patterns of behavior reveal themselves.
+We suggest spending a few weeks to a couple months tracking your employees’ engagement at work until you can start to see patterns of behavior reveal themselves.
 Then, your IC team should do an audit of all of its communications to strategize how to apply more of what’s working, and get rid of what’s not.

 When you apply a refined communication strategy, you can then engage more of your employees.